makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 # Noise Cancelling Repeat Finder &mdash; Mock Genomes

-Simulated pacbio and nanopore reads from fake genomes embedded with some tandem repeats.
+Simulated PacBio and Oxford Nanopore reads from fake genomes embedded with some tandem repeats.

-_For historical reasons, and to avoid having to change many development scripts, the only mock genomes is called "mock genome 3".
+_For historical reasons, and to avoid having to change many development scripts, the only mock genome is called "mock genome 3".
 No other mock genomes are currently extant._

 # Mock Genome 3

 The genome is a mix of random sequence and tandem repeats.
-The primary repeat elements are have periods of 5, 10, 20, 40, 80, and 171 bp, shown below.
+The primary repeat elements have periods of 5, 10, 20, 40, 80, and 171 bp, shown below.
 GGAAT is a highly studied 5-mer, and the 171-mer is alpha satellite.
 The other four are randomly generated sequences.

+These are the six primary repeat elements:

 ```bash
 GGAAT